photo of Thomas performing at the Brudenell in Leeds, UK 2015 by David Pollard

 In his “day job years” he did time as an animator for MTV‘s hit series ‘Celebrity Deathmatch’ and Cartoon Network’s ‘Robot Chicken’.
 He “ran away with” the Toby Tyler Circus in Florida for a spell (as a billposter) before deciding he might benefit more by hanging flyers for his own act back in New York City.

-His rock band Like Wow toured and released several well-received albums in the 90s, but Thomas eventually grew frustrated with typical band problems (such as a rotating lineup of drummers).
-He finally decided to build his own motorized mechanical drummer and ‘go solo’.
-He hasn’t looked back since.
+His rock band Like Wow toured and released several well-received albums in the 90s, but Thomas grew frustrated with the typical problems of keeping a human band together and fed.
+He finally decided to build his own motorized mechanical drummer and ‘go solo’, and hasn’t looked back since.

 A stubborn DIY enthusiast, he self-released his debut full-length solo CD ‘Full Moon Over Wowtown’ on his own Psychoteddy label in 2002.
 It was later snatched up by London-based Breakin’ Beats for release in the UK and Europe.
 Numerous singles, compilations and eight other albums have followed on various labels including SL Records, Homesleep and Blang.
 Among these releases are an original score for a major German stage production of ‘Peer Gynt’ (by award-winning director Kay Voges), and – inspired by a meeting with director David Lynch – a highly-rated covers album ‘Songs From The Films Of David Lynch’.